What Is The Optimal Thread Count For Bed Sheets?

 Comfortable, durable, luxury sheets – the ones that you reach for again and again that become even softer and more wonderful after years of use and washing – usually have thread counts from 200 to 600, depending on the material and finishing used for the product.
 Be wary of thread counts that are exceptionally high or low, and also be suspicious of products with very very low prices and very high thread counts, meaning it’s usually an artificially inflated thread count and an inferior product.

 The price for luxury bed linens will depend on the material, finish, sheet size and other factors.
 If you are buying a complete sheet set with fitted sheets, flat sheets, a duvet cover and other features, your initial investment will be higher.
 Again, be cautious of extreme “bargains.”
 You get what you pay for.
 Visit your local retailer or order samples from an online store to become familiar with bedding material options.
 Touch and feel different materials, finishes and thread counts to understand how all of these work together.
 Remember the meaning of thread count in bed sheets so that you can be a more informed consumer.
 Then, consider your personal preferences before purchasing.

 Careful consideration and a little research means that you can have amazingly comfortable luxury bed linens that are the perfect fit for you.
 There are many options available today, and determining what is the best thread count for your sheets is only part of the process.
 After a little investigation, you will find the luxury bedding option that will guarantee you a perfect night’s sleep.

 Thoughtful selection of bedding for your home ensures that you will enjoy a serene sleep space in sheets crafted from luxury materials that are the perfect fit for your lifestyle.
 Feel the elegance…this is the place for the linen connoisseur to sleep peacefully.
-Create the perfect sleep space with our crisp, classic sheet sets.
+Create the perfect sleep space with our crisp, classic sheet sets and elegant bedding collections.